briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 Unicode essentially works the same as ASCII, except that the range of values is much wider.
 In the chart above, the *code point* is the code that a character corresponds to.
-Just like how the ASCII code 97 refers to the Latin character `a`, code point `U+05d0` refers to the Hebrew letter aleph `א`.
+Just like how the ASCII code 97 refers to the Latin character `a`, the Unicode code point `U+05d0` refers to the Hebrew letter aleph `א`.

 Let's break down the code point.
 The prefix `U+` is there to indicate that it's a Unicode code point and not just a random hex value.
 After the prefix comes the hexadecimal value `05d0`, which is `1488` in decimal.
-Unicode code points are usually given in hexadecimal, but they're still just integers which map to elements of text like characters and symbols.
+Code points are usually given in hexadecimal, but they're still just integers which map to elements of text like characters and symbols.